refIekt/reflekt-ui/README.md

 A React app that renders reflections in a `/reflections` directory.

 The application has two modes:
-1. Without a server for a zero setup experience
+1. 100% client-side for a zero setup experience
 2. With a server for the ability to delete and keep reflections

 ## Development